Special educational needs and disabilities (SEND) information

 - achieve maximum inclusion of all children whilst meeting their individual needs.

-- provide adapted and scaffolded learning opportunities for our children and provide materials and support appropriate to children’s interests and abilities.
+- provide materials and support appropriate to children’s interests and abilities.

 - make every effort to close gaps in attainment between vulnerable groups of learners and others.